Become a CIRP/LIT

 An applicant that does not meet the requirements above may be considered for admission at the sole discretion of the CQP Committee, upon demonstration, through a combination of sponsor support, relevant insolvency work experience and educational background, that the candidate may likely be success in the program.

 Applicants who want to enquire whether or not they meet the requirements may contact the Registrar at (email@example.com).

-Applicants must submit a completed CQP Application Form along with a non-refundable application fee to the CQP Registrar.
-Once the application has been approved, the candidate will be invoiced for Program fees and the material for the first course will be e-mailed to the candidate.
+Applicants must complete an online Application along with a non-refundable application fee.
+Once the application has been approved, the candidate will be sent instructions on how to register for the first course.
+Once the payment is made, login instructions for the first course will be e-mailed to the candidate.
 The CQP Application Form can be found below.

 Please carefully review the Program rules prior to applying to the Program:

-A full résumé and a completed Sponsor Recommendation Form must accompany the Application Form.
+A Sponsor declaration form and proof of education must accompany the Application Form.